Day 1 (Saturday)

 7 Breakfasts & 7 dinners

 Please note that pricing is per person in Euros.
-Minimum 6 persons to operate.
+Minimum 6 persons to operate this guided tour.

 Extra Nights in Santiago de Compostela – Prices on request.